 I learned two very important things from the process.
 One is that business planning helps me ask questions that clarify where I want to go, and how the potential business would do at getting me there.
 The second was that goats, and my potential business, were not going to take me where I wanted to go.

 Business planning made me add new images to the vision in my head like: the actual difficulty level of locating and signing on customers and how much time and money that effort would cost; the number of people I knew running goat-weed-management businesses that had gotten divorced because they were never at home; and, most importantly, how a hypothyroid body reacts to the heat and exertion of putting up goat netting in brush, hot-summer-day after hot-summer-day.
 It wasn’t the money that stopped me.
 It was the recognition that the business wouldn’t give me a lifestyle that I could live with.

 Can a Business Plan Give Me the Life of My Dreams?

 That’s a pretty tall order for a planning process.
 Rather, I’d say that a business plan can help give your dreams a practical foundation and help you avoid some potential nightmares.
 Yes, they are tedious.
-Yes, they can make you feel like you got stuck on an elevator with the most boring person in the universe while on the way to really great party.
-But if you work through the pain, a business plan can focus you in on where you want to go, and what you need to do or have to get there, or help you realize that you don’t want to go there after all.
+Yes, they can make you feel like you got stuck on an elevator with the most boring person in the universe while on the way to a really great party.
+But if you work through the pain, a business plan can focus you in on where you want to go, and what you need to do, or what you need to have, to get there.
+Or it might help you realize that you don’t want to go there after all.

 This Is Where You, the On Pasture Community, Comes In